 Source: Stansberry Research

-A key BondSavvy goal is for our subscribers to be able to buy and sell corporate bonds at or near the prices at which we recommend them.
-During 2021, we have taken several actions to limit the market impact our recommendations have on the prices of our recommended bonds.
+A key Bondsavvy goal is for our subscribers to be able to buy and sell corporate bonds at or near the prices at which we recommend them.
+During 2021, we took several actions to limit the market impact our recommendations have on the prices of our recommended bonds.
 We carefully monitor the prices at which corporate bond trades are executed in the days following our recommendation dates.

 Across 87 previous corporate bond recommendations, we have seen a material market impact on two recommended bonds, both of which we recommended December 17, 2020.
 As we took actions during 2021 to limit our market impact, we have been pleased to see limited market impact so far this year.